Jiachen-Jiang/ericsson-hds-agent/README.md

 What is Ericsson HDS Agent?
 --------------------------
-Ericsson HDS Agent is a Linux based program designed to run on any Linux System.
+Ericsson HDS (Hyperscale Datacenter Systems) Agent is a Linux based program designed to run on any Linux System.
 It collects an inventory of the host machine's hardware inventory and runtime system metrics.
 It is composed of many built-in collectors, formatters and a forwarder.

 ![image](./docs/images/datahub-io.png)